The Skagen Conference: we meet again in 2017/8

-We meet again on November 21.- 25. in beautiful Klitgaarden Refugium, Skagen, Denmark for the annual Skagen Conference.
+We meet again in 2017.
+But since time is relative and we are transgressive, we will meet in March 2018 (date to be determined), in beautiful Klitgaarden Refugium, Skagen, Denmark for the annual Skagen Conference.
 We invite PhD students or early professionals from diverse disciplines, who want to explore creative media practice as ethnographic research methodology, to join.

 Read more about the the history of the Skagen Institute and the annual conference here.